Back to: LINQ Tutorial For Beginners and Professionals

 LINQ Contains Method in C#:

-This operator is used to check if the sequence contains a specific element.
-This relies on the default equality comparer for the type of elements in the sequence.
+The LINQ Contains operator checks if the sequence contains a specific element.
+It can be used to determine if a sequence contains a particular value, returning true if the value is found and false otherwise.
+This also relies on the default equality comparer for the type of elements in the sequence.

 Example: